ene07/REACH-NFT-AUCTION-team-72/Readme.md

-# REACH-NFT-AUCTION Workshop: Detailed walkthrough
+# Detailed walkthrough of the REACH-NFT-AUCTION.

 The Reach NFT auction is a web3 project developed as part of Umoja3 Decentralzed Bounty hack.
 This workshop is a detailed walkthrough of the application.